We support two strong pathways from high school to work – Early College and Vocational Technical Education.

 Grants in this area are by invitation only.

-We have awarded nearly $10 million to leading public high school and college educators who have built many of Massachusetts’ pioneering Early Colleges.
+We have awarded approximately $12 million to leading public high school and college educators who have built many of Massachusetts’ pioneering Early Colleges.

 Gold-standard evaluations in leading states show that Early College works.
 Early College benefits all students, but students who are lower-income and are the first in their families to go to college are twice as likely as their peers to earn their degree.

 In a few short years, Massachusetts has built a strong foundation for Early College success and scale.
-The 2020-2021 school year will likely see 3,500 students enrolled in 23 Early College programs, involving 37 high schools and 18 higher education institutions.
+The 2020-2021 school year will likely see approximately 7,000 students enrolled in 23 Early College programs, involving 37 high schools and 18 higher education institutions.
 Those numbers will continue to grow.

 High school students in Early College take real college classes with strong career orientations during their regular school day, at no cost to them or their families.